aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/png-to-tiff/_index.md

 The following example demonstrates how to convert PNG to TIFF in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert PNG into TIFF.
+Follow the easy steps to convert PNG to TIFF.
 Upload your PNG file, then simply save it as TIFF file.
 For both PNG reading and TIFF writing you can use fully qualified filenames.
 The output TIFF content and formatting will be identical to the original PNG document.

 {{% /blocks/products/pf/agp/text %}}